buildpacks/rfcs/text/0000-stack-buildpacks.md

     1. The lifecycle will drop privilidges and continue the build phase as normal (running application buildpacks).

 * During the extend phase (potentially in parallel to build phase):
-    1. During the extend phase, stack buildpacks that passed detection will run against the run images accordingly (see details below).
+    1. During the extend phase, stack buildpacks that passed detection will run against the run image accordingly (see details below).

 # How it Works
 [how-it-works]: #how-it-works